neomjs/neo/resources/data/deck/learnneo/pages/GuideEvents.md

 Neo.setupClass(MainView);
 </pre>

-The method specified in `on()` doen't have to be an arrow function; you can use a controller function.
+The method specified in `on()` doesn't have to be an arrow function; you can use a controller function.

 <pre data-neo>
-import Base from '../../../../src/controller/Component.mjs';
+import Controller from '../../../../src/controller/Component.mjs';

-class MainViewController extends Base {
+class MainViewController extends Controller {
     static config = {
         className: 'Example.view.MainViewController',
     }